Apart from being a Consultant Solicitor with Allan Janes, Peter Collier also practises separately as a Notary Public at our offices in High Wycombe.

 What is meant by ‘legalisation’?

-The legalisation process confirms that the signature and seal of a Notary Public are authenticated by the UK Foreign and Commonwealth Office.
+The legalisation process confirms that the signature and seal of a Notary Public are authenticated by the UK Foreign, Commonwealth & Development Office.
 A limited number of overseas countries also require their UK Consulate or High Commission to provide additional authentication for documentation.
 In those cases, the process will take longer to complete, and a separate fee will be payable to the Consulate or High Commission involved.
 Such fees can be high.